-Bull ratios and total bull numbers remained lower than the 5-year average (29.1 bulls per 100 cows), which will be reflected in lower permit opportunity in 2021.
-The recent decline in the number of elk in the Blue Mountains is likely a result of multiple factors; such as the severe winters observed in 2016/2017 and 2018/2019, summer droughts, and similar levels of predation over the past 5 to10 years which cumulatively reduced survival of adults and negatively impacted recruitment.
-The low number of calves being recruited into the population in 2021 will result in a low number of yearling bulls (spikes) available for harvest this fall.
+Bull ratios and total bull numbers remained lower than the 5-year average (27.5 bulls per 100 cows) in 2022, which will be reflected in a continuing decline in permit numbers in future years.
+The recent decline in the number of elk in the Blue Mountains is likely a result of multiple factors, such as the severe winters observed in 2016/2017 and 2018/2019, summer droughts, and similar levels of predation over the past 5 to 10 years which cumulatively reduced survival of adults and negatively impacted recruitment.
+The low number of calves being recruited into the population in 2022 will result in a low number of yearling bulls (spikes) available for harvest this fall.
 This fall will be another below-average year for yearling bull harvest.